rohitkulkarni-94/simpletest/demo.md

 # Demo
-This is the first line.
+This is the first line!

-This is the second line.
+This is the second line!

-and the third.
+and the third!

 The final fourth line!
-This is it.
+This is it!